GNOME/dia/HACKING.md

 copy-buffers).
 This contains some info like: type, bounding_box, position, handles (the rectangles you move with the mouse) and connections.
 It also contains a pointer to the object-operations.
-These are called from the main program when if wants the object to do something.
+These are called from the main program when it wants the object to do something.
 All ops take an Object as the first argument.
 This is usually casted to the subtype in the function headed (gives all those pita warnings) so that you directly can use the info stored in the subclasses.
 Most ops are quite self-describing, and the code can